odoo/documentation/content/applications/productivity/iot/config/troubleshooting.rst

 **Adding the printer to Odoo PoS**

-Once the printer is visible on the Odoo database, don't forget to choose it in the :abbr:`PoS (Point of Sale)`configuration as the :abbr:`IoT (Internet of Things)` printer.
+Once the printer is visible on the Odoo database, do not forget to choose it in the :abbr:`PoS (Point of Sale)`configuration as the :abbr:`IoT (Internet of Things)` printer.
 Navigate to :menuselection:`Pos App --> Settings --> Connected Devices --> IoT Box --> Receipt Printer --> Save`.